JackSzwergold/Writing/memories/Putting Trick Candles on Howie’s Birthday Cake But Realizing it Was a Mistake Since it Was an Ice Cream Cake.md

 As his dad put bags of stuff down on the living room couch he shouted, “Howie!
 Check what mom made for you in the kitchen.
 And with that he walked in and we all shouted “Happy Birthday!”

 Howie was clearly stunned and happy.
 He sat down at the table and looked at the cake.
 For all intents and purposes, the cake looked like a normal cake.
-But then I notcied the icing was slowly getting shinier and smoother as time passed.
+But then I noticed the icing was slowly getting shinier and smoother as time passed.
 “Blow out the candles Howie!” his mom said, “The ice cream is going to melt!” she added.

 It was an ice cream cake.
 And I had no idea.
 I never saw the box, but after she said that I looked in the trash and there it was: An empty Carvel ice cream cake box from the corner.
 Damn!
 I liked ice cream, cake and Carvel ice cream so this was going to be good.